jokkebk/JUnzip/README.md

 # Included executables

+*Warning*, both the `jzip_demo` and `junzip_demo` WILL overwrite files silently!
+Zip demo assumes last parameter is the target and overwrites that file, and unzip demo overwrites any files already within the directory with contents of the zip.
+Be careful!

 * `junzip_demo file.zip` unzips the `file.zip`
+* `jzip_demo file1 file2 output.zip` creates a zip file
 * `junzip_dump file.zip` dumps the headers in `file.zip`
 * `junzip_test` checks if structures are the right size
-* `jzip_store file1 file2 output.zip` creates a zip file (will silently
-overwrite last parameter so be VERY careful!)

 Github: https://github.com/jokkebk/JUnzip